 We recognize revenue related to the sales of products at the time of shipment, except for a portion of our direct sales revenue that is generated from the sale of consigned inventory maintained at physician, hospital, and clinic locations.
 For consignment sales, revenue is recognized at the time we are notified by the consignee that the product has been implanted.
 Our contracts with distributors do not typically contain right of return or price protection and have no post-delivery obligations.

-We expect our revenue to increase as we enter new markets, expand awareness of our products in existing markets, and grow our distributor network and direct sales force.
-We also expect our revenue to fluctuate from quarter to quarter due to a variety of factors, including seasonal fluctuations in demand for Motiva Implants.
-We are also affected by foreign currency fluctuations.
+We expect our revenue to fluctuate from quarter to quarter due to a variety of factors, including seasonal fluctuations in demand for Motiva Implants and foreign currency fluctuations.

 Cost of Revenue and Gross Margin